-Stumbled upon Namecheaps free DYNDNS service this morning, and I can’t be more impressed.
+I stumbled upon Namecheap’s free DYNDNS service this morning, and I couldn’t be more impressed.

 Enabled the Dynamic DNS in the Advanced DNS settings: